plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-62.md

 The {term}`WYSIWYG` editor for Classic UI, {term}`TinyMCE`, was updated to version 8.

-You're now able to enter your commercial license key in the {menuitem}`TinyMCE` control panel.
+You're now able to enter your commercial license key in the {menuselection}`TinyMCE` control panel.

 See {doc}`/classic-ui/tinymce-customization` for setup instructions.